HealthRecords/health-record-visualizer/_TODOs.md

 1. How should I plot values (not ranges) that are expressed as "60" with a comparator of ">".
    1. "CREATININE AND CALCULATED GLOMERULAR FILTRATION RATE"
    2. It's not a point, which is what I expect.
+   3. I can't even figure out how this is stored, right now, if I search for
+   4.
+   5. "rg -l "CALCULATED GLOMERULAR FILTRATION RATE"
+   6. I get lots of files, but the ones that i checked don't have the <60 that is displayed in the kaiser app.
+   7. There are TWO files that have >60 in them. the rg above finds 586 files.

 # Notes
 Things that may not require action, at least on my end.